Alicja96/Word-Frequency-in-Star-Wars/README.md

 filename | description
 ------------ | -------------
 WebScrapingTranscripts.py | Used beautifulsoup and requests library to extract transcripts of Star Wars movies.
+WordFrequencyStarWars.ipnyb |